khenderson91/assured_tech_team_lead/README.md

 The ingestion layer is designed to extract data from the source systems and sink the into the bronze/raw layer of the Data Warehouse.

-Depending upon the business requirements, the ingestion layer could suppose batch and/or streaming processing.
+Depending upon the business requirements, the ingestion layer could support batch and/or streaming processing.
 Batch processing would be a scheduled extract e.g. daily with an overnight pipeline.
 Streaming would be close to real-time data constantly flowing through the platform ready for real time analysis/insights.

 *Tool selection*